leepaul009/Ubuntu-Notebook/nvidia_env.md

 ## 3. Issue when installing nvidia driver

 ### 3.1 Ubuntu login loop (Bug fix)
+Or other issue(after click "login" button, screen freezed)
 #### 3.1.1 solution for ubuntu 18.04 (not sure if it's available for ubuntu20)
+Even if you can not login in but you can access with ssh, and you will notice that GUI are using nvidia GPU.
+After fix this issue, OS doesn't use nvidia GPU for GUI any more.
 Refer to https://forums.developer.nvidia.com/t/ubuntu-18-04-login-loop-after-installing-nvidia-driver/81280
 ```
 $sudo prime-select nvidia